nuhaminae/Shipping-a-Data-Product-From-Raw-Telegram-Data-to-an-Analytical-API/README.md

 ## Key Features
 - Raw Telegram data scraped with Telethon and stored in structured JSON
-- PostgreSQL warehouse with dbt-powered modeling
+- PostgreSQL warehouse with dbt-powered modelling
 - Star schema with staging, dimensional, and fact models
 - Built-in and custom tests for data integrity and business logic
 - Lineage graph and model documentation via dbt docs